vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 ![Screenshot of Install Grafana screen showing custom YAML file](img/tanzu-pkgs/tanzu-pkgs12.png)

-Please ensure that the reconcile status for the Grafana package reflects succeed after installing the package.
+After installing Grafana, ensure that the installation status for the Grafana package on the Installed Packages screen has changed to Succeeded.

 ![](img/tanzu-pkgs/tanzu-pkgs13.png)